Experimental evidence for strong emergent correlations between particles in a switching trap

 Note $R_1 = r/(2 k_1)$ and $R_2 = r/(2 k_2)$ also depend on $k_1$ and $k_2$ for fixed $r$.
-We would like to remark that the standard correlator $C_1=\langle x_ix_j\rangle/ \sqrt{\langle x_i^2\rangle \langle x_j^2\rangle} $ vanishes due to symmetry~\cite{BKMS24}, hence to detect the correlation, we need to compute a higher order correlator such as $\langle x_i^2x_j^2\rangle-\langle x_i^2\rangle\langle x_j^2\rangle$, or its normalized version $C_2$.
-The jpdf in Eq.~(\ref{eq:jpdf}) has a special conditionally independent and identically distributed (CIID) structure where the conditioning variable $u$ can be interpreted as the effective fraction of time the particles spend in the phase where the stiffness is $k_2$~\cite{BKMS24}.
+We would like to remark that the standard correlator $C_1=\langle x_ix_j\rangle/ \sqrt{\langle x_i^2\rangle \langle x_j^2\rangle}$ vanishes due to symmetry~\cite{BKMS24}, hence to detect the correlation, we need to compute a higher order correlator such as $\langle x_i^2x_j^2\rangle-\langle x_i^2\rangle\langle x_j^2\rangle$, or its normalized version $C_2$. {A comprehensive discussion of the roles of hydrodynamic interactions and switching on $C_1$ can be found in the End Matter and in the SM \cite{SM}.} The JPDF in Eq.~(\ref{eq:jpdf}) has a special conditionally independent and identically distributed (CIID) structure where the conditioning variable $u$ can be interpreted as the effective fraction of time the particles spend in the phase where the stiffness is $k_2$~\cite{BKMS24}.
 For a fixed $u$, the integrand has a product structure, making the particles independent.
 Thus, one can compute any observable of this correlated gas by first computing it for $N$ independent Gaussians with variance $V(u)$ and then average over $u$ drawn from $h(u)$.
 One important observable is the so called extreme value statistics and the order statistics~\cite{MS24}.
 This means probing the statistics of the position of the $K$-th rightmost particle in the gas in its NESS.
-For example, the distribution of the adimensional maximum, i.e., the {scaled} position of the rightmost particle {$\tilde{M}_1 =\max \{z_i\}$} is given by {

-} The corresponding result for the distribution $P(\tilde{M}_K,N)$ of the $K$-th scaled maximum $\tilde M_K = M_K/\sigma_0$ is given in Eqs. (\ref{eq:order1})-(\ref{eq:order-full}) in the End Matters.
+For example, the distribution of the adimensional maximum, i.e., the {scaled} position of the rightmost particle {$\tilde{M}_1 =\max \{z_i\}$} can be computed from Eq. (\ref{eq:jpdf}) and is given in Eq. (\ref{eq:max}).
+The corresponding result for the distribution $P(\tilde{M}_K,N)$ of the $K$-th scaled maximum $\tilde M_K = M_K/\sigma_0$ is given in Eqs.
+(S7)-(S8) of the SM \cite{SM}.
 Similarly, other observables such as the full counting statistics, i.e., the distribution $P(n_L,N)$ of the number of particles $n_L$ in a fixed interval $[-L, +L]$ around the trap center, can be computed exactly for any finite $N$~\cite{BKMS24}.
-The exact expressions are provided in Eqs.~(\ref{eq:fcs1})-(\ref{eq:fcs-full}) in the End Matters.
+The exact expressions are provided in Eqs.~(S9)-(S10) in the SM \cite{SM}.